Family Law Attorney Fayetteville NC

 Spousal Support in North Carolina – Temporary Spousal Maintenance

 If spouses are in the midst of divorce, a spouse who earns less than his or her spouse may be eligible for temporary spousal maintenance, or spousal support, while the divorce case continues.
-A law was passed in 2010 that provides a formula and factors for courts to consider in calculating temporary spousal maintenance, with many of the factors the same as or similar to those determining spousal maintenance after a divorce.
+The courts consider many factors in determining temporary spousal maintenance, with many of the factors the same as or similar to those determining spousal maintenance after a divorce.